 No matter whether you’re a visual person or not, you can definitely benefit from the first one, which is the result of him spending over 40,000 hours throughout the last 20 years as a financial advisor, working at Wells Fargo, Merrill Lynch and a bunch of other household names.

-All of the conversations he’s had over the years have gone into this book, which’ll help you commit to a personal finance process that works for you, and stick with it.
+All of the conversations he’s had over the years have gone into The One-Page Financial Plan, which’ll help you commit to a personal finance process that works for you, and stick with it.

 Here are 3 lessons to help you get your finances on track:

 - Set some goals, but stay flexible and fine-tune along the way.

 - Turn budgeting into a game to make saving fun.